sebastiaanbrand/q-sylvan/README.md

 3. `cmake ..`
 4. `make`

 Test can be run with `make test`.

-For output on failure use 'ctest -output-on-failure'.
+For output on failure use `ctest -output-on-failure`.

 Another build can be run after removal of the build folder with `rm -rdf build`.